KasparaGaasvaer/MasterThesis/README.md

 </p>

 ### This repository contains the main python scripts developed by *Kaspara Skovli Gåsvær* for her thesis submitted for the degree of *Master in Computational Science: Physics*.

+See sub-directories for more detailed information about individual scripts and running instructions.